-The D and F delegations wondered why such a provision was necessary, since these principles have been invoked in other Articles and are well defined in the Geneva Convention, the European Convention on Human Rights and the EC Treaty.
+&lt;sup>2 The B, D, GR, E, F, IRL, I, L, NL and UK delegations wondered why such a provision was necessary, since these principles have been invoked in other Articles and are well defined in the Geneva Convention, the European Convention on Human Rights and the EC Treaty.
+They suggested to delete it or to insert a reference in the recitals.